 A podcast dedicated to improving civil disagreement

 A co-production of the School of Civic and Economic Thought and Leadership and Arizona PBS.
-Co-hosted by Joshua Sellers, associate professor of law at the Sandra Day O'Connor College of Law at ASU, and Henry Thomson, assistant professor of political science in ASU's School of Politics and Global Studies.
+Hosted by Henry Thomson, assistant professor of political science in ASU's School of Politics and Global Studies.

 What can future leaders learn from today’s most prominent scholars and commentators?

 Keeping It Civil is co-produced by the School of Economic Thought and Leadership and Arizona PBS.
 The podcast seeks answers to key questions about the future of American life with fast-paced interviews with scholars and intellectuals.
-Hosted by Joshua Sellers and Henry Thomson.
+Hosted by Henry Thomson.

 Henry Thomson is an assistant professor of political science at Arizona State University's School of Politics and Global Studies.
 His research focuses on the political economy of authoritarianism and democratization.
 He has a special interest in the role that agriculture plays in processes of development and democratization.
 He has published a book and articles on variation in agricultural policy across political regime type and the role of landholding inequality in promoting civil conflict and authoritarian repression.
 He is also interested in collective mobilization and repression under authoritarian regimes, and is currently working on a comparative project comparing the size and activities of secret police agencies across communist East and Central Europe from 1945-1989.